Frequently Asked Questions

 I would like to donate items to Friends of Karen.
 What will you accept?

-Due to a sick child’s compromised immune system, we cannot accept used items.
 We are grateful for your donations of new items such as toys, school supplies and books.
 We do not accept donations of furniture, TVs or other electronics.
-During the holidays you can participate in the Adopt-A-Family Holiday Gifts program, as well as donate food items for Thanksgiving-in-a-Basket.
-Contact our Volunteer Coordinator Denise Tredwell or 914-617-4052 to coordinate a gift-in-kind donation.
+Due to a sick child’s compromised immune system, we cannot accept used items.
+During the holidays you can participate in the Holiday Gifts for Children "Adopt-A-Family" program or donate gift cards so a family can enjoy a Thanksgiving meal together.
+Contact our Volunteer Coordinator Denise Tredwell or (914) 617-4052 to coordinate a gift-in-kind donation.

 If I volunteered, would I be able to visit the children in the hospitals?